Gas-induced perturbations on the gravitational wave in-spiral of live post-Newtonian LISA massive black hole binaries: Discussion and Conclusion

-A caveat in this work is that we assume that the gas morphology will look the same at our initial separation for all our GW+gas and gas-only simulations.
+A caveat in this work is that we assume that the gas morphology will look the same at our initial separation for all our {gas+PN2.5} and {gas+PN2} simulations.
 In principle, one would need to start the binary at sufficiently large separations, approaching parsecs, that the GW radiation is completely negligible, and quantify the difference in the morphology of the gas distribution while the binary shrinks as the GW radiation gradually ensues relative to a case in which it is neglected.
 This is currently not possible due to the prohibitive computational costs.
-If anything, by starting the binary with the same initial condition in the gas-only and GW+gas simulation at a separation at which GW radiation is already taking place, we are erring on the side of underestimating the back-reaction of the gas to the GW emission, which translates into a conservative estimate of the cross-term.
+If anything, by starting the binary with the same initial condition in the {gas+PN2.5} and {gas+PN2} simulation at a separation at which GW radiation is already taking place, we are erring on the side of underestimating the back-reaction of the gas to the GW emission, which translates into a conservative estimate of the cross-term.

 Another possible caveat in our work is that our binary is moderately eccentric ($\sim0.3$) just a few years before the merger, which will require the eccentricity to be extremely high when GWs take over at milli-pc scales.
 However, since $e\sim0.3$ arises naturally from our initial condition requiring a steady-state disk before setting the physical scale of $a\sim55r_s$, the only truly realistic way to initialize the system is to evolve the binary starting from a much wider separation.
 This, however, would increase the computational cost dramatically.
 We plan to investigate alternative procedures in the setup of the simulations in order to reduce the computational cost and mitigate this issue in the future.